Droid00000/Frost/README.md

 # About the Bot
 Frost is a [Discord](https://discord.com/) bot that helps you express your feelings towards someone else.
+There are a few optional modules or cogs that can be configured to run, but they're not required.

 # Dependencies
 You'll need to have the following gems installed for the bot to run along with an up-to-date version of Ruby.